FC5570/API-Template/README.md

 # API Template

 An api template showing how an API works.
 Uses express.
-Please look below for the setps to set this up.
+Please look below for the steps to set this up.

 ### Config